How to review a pull request¶

 xsd:string

 declarations), request before doing a review to reduce the changes to only the changes pertaining to the specific issue at hand. - Review the Code Structure: Look at the overall structure of the code.
-Check if the code is organized logically and consistently, follows the project's coding conventions, and whether the changes are made in the right place.
+Check if the code is organized logically and consistently, follows the project's coding conventions, and the changes are made in the right place.

 - Check the Code Quality: Review the code in detail.
 Look for any programming errors, potential performance issues, or security vulnerabilities.
 The code should be clean, efficient, and easy to understand.
 Pay attention to the naming conventions, error handling, edge cases, and potential bugs.

-- For code, it is a bit of a judgment call of whether a test is needed, but in general, we have to have at least thorough integration tests that touch the feature affected by the pull request.
+- For code, it is a bit of a judgment call whether a test is needed, but in general, we have to have at least thorough integration tests that touch the feature affected by the pull request.

 How to review a pull request in 5 min¶

-- Random Code Sampling: Instead of trying to read every line, pick a few sections of code at random to review.
+- Random code sampling: Instead of trying to read every line, pick a few sections of code at random to review.
 Pay attention to the cleanliness of the code, and see if there are any glaring issues or departures from the project's coding conventions.

-- Check Automated Tests and Results: Review the tests that have been added or modified.
+- Check automated tests and results: Review the tests that have been added or modified.
 Check the results of the tests and automated build processes, if available.
 Even in a quick review, the status of the tests can provide useful information about the quality of the changes.

-- Provide High-Level Feedback: Based on your quick review, provide high-level feedback.
+- Provide high-level feedback: Based on your quick review, provide high-level feedback.
 This could include praising good practices you've noticed, pointing out major concerns or areas that seem off, or simply acknowledging the work with a comment.